michalroots/michalroots.github.io/_pages/storytelling-documentation.md

 ---

 ## My Offer
 - Creating a **monthly newsletter for regenerative projects**, organisations and communities.
-I will **narrate your story** as it happens, providing a **consistent rhythm** of **building trust and connection** with your audience and **creating documentation** for your organisation (€300-€800/m, token payments possible)
+I will **narrate your story** in a **consistent rhythm**, serving to **build trust and connection** with your audience, and to **create documentation** for your organisation (€500-€1000/m, token payments possible)
-- Creating documentation for your organisation (€1000-€3000, token payments possible)
+- Creating hanbooks / documentation for your organisation (€1000-€5000, token payments possible)

 <p>🌳</p>